 Compliance would demonstrably impede the District’s ability to perform other necessary services

 The District is simultaneously processing a high volume of requests

-If the District cannot complete the work within the 15 business-day deadline, the Public Records Coordinator will notify the requesting party in writing that the request is still being processed and provide a reasonable estimated date of completion.
+If the District cannot complete the work within the 15 business-day deadline, the Compliance Officer will notify the requesting party in writing that the request is still being processed and provide a reasonable estimated date of completion.

 You’ll immediately receive an automated confirmation email that the District has received your Public Records Request Form.
 The Public Records Coordinator will then begin processing your request as soon as practicable and without unreasonable delay.
 Within the 15-business day deadline, the coordinator will respond with one or more of the following:

 A statement that Beaverton School District does or does not have custody of the requested record(s)

 Copies of all requested public records for which the District does not claim an exemption from disclosure under ORS 192.311 to 192.478

 A statement that the District is the custodian of some responsive records, an estimate of time in which copies will be provided or inspection will be available, and an estimate of the associated fees

 A statement that the District is uncertain whether it possesses any requested records and that it will search for the requested records and respond as soon as practicable

 A statement that state or federal law prohibits the District from providing the requested record(s)